 Imagine running late for an important meeting, and your car refuses to start despite having a full gas tank and no warning signs flashing on the dash.
 If only there had been a way to anticipate that the vehicle’s engine was close to its end.

-A team of researchers led by Qing Xu, a Research Engineer at A*STAR’s Institute for Infocomm Research (I2R), was interested in streamlining these computational platforms, making them more accessible for everyday, on-the-job use.
+A team of researchers led by Qing Xu, a Research Engineer at A*STAR’s Institute for Infocomm Research (I2R), was interested in streamlining these computational platforms to make them more accessible for everyday, on-the-job use.

 The experts turned to knowledge distillation, a method by which a larger, more complicated computing system called the ‘teacher’ transfers its knowledge to a smaller, more economical ‘student’ system.
 Upon distillation, the ‘student’ learns to copy the outputs of the ‘teacher’ using less disk space, allowing advanced calculations to be performed by regular computer hardware.